junwonpk/oneboard/README.md

 python run.py
 ```

-# Message Routing
+## Message Routing
 See oneboard/oneboard.py to see which messages the slack bot is handling and how.

-# Adding New Features
+## Adding New Features
 Keep oneboard/oneboard.py concise by writing as much of your addition as separate classes as possible.
 See class definition in oneboard/user.py and use of User class in oneboard/oneboard.py as an example.

+## Testing Slack Bot
+Log in to microsoftoneboard.slack.com then open a new DM chat with the app "Oneboard".
+Then send it some messages!